Last Updated on June 24, 2026

 What bait works best in Port Aransas?

 Live shrimp is the most versatile option and works year-round for redfish, trout, and drum.
-For surf fishing, cut mullet and croaker produce well for bull reds and black drum.
+For surf fishing, cut mullet and croaker are effective for bull reds and black drum.
 Offshore trips typically use squid, cigar minnows, and rigged ballyhoo.
-Our captains provide all bait and tackle on guided trips, matched to whatever species we’re targeting that day.
+Our captains provide all bait and tackle on guided trips, tailored to the species we’re targeting that day.

 Does the charter provide rods, tackle, and bait?

-On all Coastal Charters trips, we supply rods, reels, terminal tackle, and bait.
-You don’t need to bring anything except your fishing license, sunscreen, and whatever food or drinks you want on the water.
+On all Coastal Charters trips, we provide rods, reels, terminal tackle, and bait.
+You don’t need to bring anything except your fishing license, sunscreen, and any food or drinks you want on the water.

 What’s the best month to fish in Port Aransas?

 Every month produces fish, but the answer depends on what you want to catch.
-October offers the best variety: bull reds stack at the jetties, flounder stage before their spawn, offshore wahoo start biting, and crowds thin out after Labor Day.
-For families or first-timers, April and May offer consistent bay fishing with mild weather.
-If red snapper is your priority, June and July during the federal season put you on the best bite.
+October offers the best variety: bull reds stack at the jetties, flounder stage before spawning, offshore wahoo start biting, and crowds thin out after Labor Day.
+For families or first-timers, April and May offer consistent bay fishing in mild weather.
+If red snapper is your priority, June and July, during the federal season, put you on the best bite.

 Ready to Book?